RickStrahl/WestWindWebConnection-Documentation/User-Guide/Security/Application-Level-Authentication/UserSecurity-Authentication.md

 *** In the wwProcess class header cAuthenticationMode = "UserSecurity"

-*** To override the UserSecurity class specify a custom class here
+*** You can specify a custom class here - uses default

-cAuthenticationUserSecurityClass = "MyUserSecurity"
+* cAuthenticationUserSecurityClass = "myUserSecurity"

 FUNCTION TestFunction

+*** Check for any authenticated user
 IF !THIS.Authenticate("ANY")
-   RETURN
-ENDIF
+   RETURN  && not authenticated - challenge again ENDIF

-* **Access the Authenticate user name and a full UserSecurity instance this.StandardPage("You've Authenticated as " + this.cAuthenticatedUser + "  " + ;
+*** Logged in!
+Access the Authenticate user name and a full UserSecurity instance this.StandardPage("You've Authenticated as " + this.cAuthenticatedUser + "  " + ;
                   "Full User name: " + this.oUserSecurity.oUser.FullName)